aws/codecatalyst-blueprints/documentation/INTRODUCTION.md

 blueprints and blueprint components that are published by the code.aws team, anyone will eventually be able to create and publish their own blueprints by using the blueprint-builder.

+Documentation is contained in this folder!
+Please make updates directly here.

 ## What are Blueprints?

 Blueprint projects are projects that generate other projects.
 They do this by combining user input with author written code to write out the contents